ibm-cloud-docs/transit-gateway/about.md

 * {{site.data.keyword.tg_full_notm}} is a fully redundant, fault-tolerant service with no single point of failure within these [{{site.data.keyword.cloud_notm}} Multi-Zone Regions (MZR)](/docs/transit-gateway?topic=transit-gateway-tg-locations).

-* {{site.data.keyword.tg_full_notm}} integrates with Identity and Access Management (IAM), letting you manage access to your transit gateway.
+* {{site.data.keyword.tg_full_notm}} integrates with Identity and Access Management (IAM), by letting you manage access to your transit gateway.
 Using IAM, you can create and manage [{{site.data.keyword.cloud_notm}} users and groups](/docs/transit-gateway?topic=transit-gateway-iam), as well as user permissions to allow or deny their access.

 ### Easily connect across boundaries
 {: #boundaries}

-{{site.data.keyword.tg_full_notm}} interconnects your {{site.data.keyword.cloud_notm}} VPCs with compute as well as classic resources across the globe.
+{{site.data.keyword.tg_full_notm}} interconnects your {{site.data.keyword.cloud_notm}} VPCs with compute and classic resources across the globe.
 You can also interconnect VPCs and classic resources across {{site.data.keyword.cloud_notm}} accounts.

-{{site.data.keyword.tg_full_notm}} also supports using Generic Routing Encapsulation (GRE) tunnels to connect endpoints.
+{{site.data.keyword.tg_full_notm}} also supports the use of Generic Routing Encapsulation (GRE) tunnels to connect endpoints.
 The GRE tunnel connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources in unique use cases.

 ### Direct Link connectivity
 {: #directlink}

 {{site.data.keyword.tg_full_notm}} supports Direct Link connections.
 Connecting Direct Link to your {{site.data.keyword.tg_full_notm}} on-premises network grants access to all networks connected on the transit gateway.
-Similarly, all other connections on the transit gateway will have access to your network.
+Similarly, all other connections on the transit gateway have access to your network.
 As with other network connections to the {{site.data.keyword.tg_full_notm}}, special consideration must be taken to avoid IP overlap issues.
 For more information, see [Dealing with overlapping VPC prefixes and classic infrastructure subnets](/docs/transit-gateway?topic=transit-gateway-overlapping-vpc-prefixes-and-classic-subnets).

 ### {{site.data.keyword.powerSys_notm}} connectivity
 {: #powervs}